buildpacks-community/kpack-cli/docs/kp_clusterstack_update.md

 The run and build images will be uploaded to the the registry configured on your stack.
 Therefore, you must have credentials to access the registry on your machine.

+The default repository is read from the "default.repository" key in the "kp-config" ConfigMap within "kpack" namespace.
+The default service account used is read from the "default.serviceaccount" key in the "kp-config" ConfigMap within "kpack" namespace.

 ```
 kp clusterstack update <name> [flags]
 ```